Joe Frazier vs. George Foreman: Aftermath

 Foreman would successfully defend his titles twice in dominating fashion.
 First he knocked out José Roman in the first round on September 1, 1973.
 He would follow this by knocking out another future hall-of-famer in the second round in Ken Norton.
 Foreman would lose the titles in his third defense, against Muhammad Ali in one of the most famous fights in boxing history dubbed "The Rumble in the Jungle."
+Following a retirement and comeback, he then became the oldest world heavyweight champion in history when he knocked out Michael Moorer in 1994 at 45 years of age.

-Frazier returned to the ring in July 1973, where he defeated Joe Bugner by decision in a twelve round bout.
+Frazier returned to the ring in July 1973, where he defeated Joe Bugner by decision in a twelve-round bout.
 This set up a second fight with Ali in January 1974, which Frazier lost by decision.
-He would fight for the heavyweight title one more time before he retired, facing Ali in the “Thrilla in Manila” in 1975 in an unsuccessful attempt to regain what he had lost to Foreman.
+He would fight for the heavyweight title one more time before he retired, facing Ali in the "Thrilla in Manila" in 1975 in an unsuccessful attempt to regain what he had lost to Foreman.

 In subsequent years, Cosell's shout of "Down goes Frazier!" became something of a catchphrase (usually in a humorous context), most notably by Keith Olbermann, who would often use it while narrating clips of people or animals stumbling, tripping or otherwise falling down.